wesley-trust/wesleytrust-com/_posts/2021-04-12-graph-api-groups-pipeline-validate.md

 ---
 Pipelines are awesome for automating Infrastructure as Code.
 I'm making use of [Azure DevOps][devops-link] to execute my Pipeline, but the YAML should also be compatible with GitHub Actions, making it relatively easy to use on either platform.

+Managing Azure AD groups is a dependency for the Azure AD Conditional Access pipeline, as I'll be adding groups created with this pipeline, as nested groups for (almost) every Conditional Access policy.

 _Both Azure Pipelines and GitHub Actions have free tiers for public projects, and free execution minutes for private projects._

 For managing Azure AD groups in a pipeline, I'm taking a three stage approach consisting of: